Moscow refinery

-The Moscow Refinery (Московский нефтеперерабатывающий завод) is an oil refinery plant in the Russian capital of Moscow.
+The Moscow Refinery (Московский нефтеперерабатывающий завод, МНПЗ) is an oil refinery plant in the southeast of the Russian capital of Moscow.
 It is also known as the Kapotnya Refinery, after the Kapotnya District in which it is located.
 This refinery has belonged to the Russian state-owned company Gazprom since 2011.

+In June 2026, the refinery was heavily damaged during a large-scale wave of Ukrainian long-range drone attacks on Moscow, with additional damage caused by Russian air-defence operations.
+The damage forced the refinery to suspend operations, with production not expected to resume until 2027.
+Following the attack, reports of "black rain" emerged from parts of Moscow.

 History

 Soviet era

-In the 1930s, Soviet industrialization led to the need of more oil refineries to fulfill the rising fuel demand.
+Soviet industrialization in the 1930s meant that more oil refineries were needed to fill the increased need for fuel.
 In 1936, the People's Commissariat of Heavy Industry approved the construction of a new refinery near the Moskva River in the Moscow area, which began operation in 1938.

-World War II

-During the Eastern Front of WWII, this refinery was crucial to the Soviet war effort because it provided crucial fuel supplies for the Soviet military.
-Some of the facilities were also moved to Siberia or Central Asia to prevent capture by Nazi forces.

-Because of the importance of the Moscow Refinery to the war effort, the Luftwaffe frequently bombed the plant.
-The Soviets also constructed a decoy refinery about 3km east of the real plant to protect the plant from bombing.
+On the Eastern Front of World War II, the refinery was crucial to the Soviet war effort because it provided crucial fuel supplies for the Soviet military.
+Some of the facilities were moved to Siberia or Central Asia to prevent capture by Nazi forces.
+The Luftwaffe bombed the refinery frequently because of its importance to the war effort.
+The Soviets constructed a decoy refinery about 3km east of the real plant to protect the plant from bombing.
 Between 1941 and 1945, the refinery processed an estimated 2.8 million tons of oil.

-Postwar Development

 In August 1960, a decree from the Presidium of Soviet Russia incorporated the refinery plant into the administrative boundaries of the city of Moscow.

-Throughout the 1960s and 1970s, new units were added into the refinery to expand production range, including for dehydrogenation, producing diesel fuel, polypropylene, and catalytic reforming.
+Throughout the 1960s and 1970s, new units were added to the refinery to expand the production range, including for dehydrogenation, producing diesel fuel, polypropylene, and catalytic reforming.
 After this modernization process, the refinery's capacity rose to about 12 million tons of oil per year.

-Russian Era
+Russian Federation

-In 1994, the refinery was organized into a joint-stock company during privatization.
+In 1994, the refinery was organized into a joint-stock company during the privatization initiatives following the devolution of the Soviet Union.
 The plant was jointly operated by Sibir Energy and the Russian government.

 In March 1998, a fire broke out at the refinery, which destroyed a refining unit.

 In 2011, the state-owned Gazprom acquired Sibir Energy and the refinery became entirely state-owned.